cloudmesh-community/book/chapters/preface/contributing-latex.md

        :cited:
        :labelprefix: filename

 Please note the unique filename.
-To properly geberate the citations we remommend you use:
+To properly generate the citations we recommend you use:

     make clean; make